Marie of France, Countess of Champagne

-Marie of France (1145 – 11 March 1198) was a French princess who became Countess of Champagne by marriage to Henry I, Count of Champagne.
-She was regent of the county of Champagne three times: during the absence of her spouse between 1179 and 1181; during the minority of her son Henry II, Count of Champagne in 1181–1187; and finally during the absence of her son between 1190 and 1197.
+Marie of France (1145 – 11 March 1198) was a Capetian princess who became Countess of Champagne by her marriage to Henry I of Champagne.
+She ruled the County of Champagne as regent during Henry I's absence from 1179 to 1181; during the minority of their son Henry II from 1181 to 1187; and during Henry II's absence from 1190 to 1197.
+She was the daughter of Eleanor of Aquitaine and Louis VII of France.

 Early life

-Marie's birth was hailed as a "miracle" by Bernard of Clairvaux, an answer to his prayer to bless the marriage between her mother Eleanor of Aquitaine and her father, Louis VII.
-She was just two years old when her parents led the Second Crusade to the Holy Land.
-Not long after their return in 1152, when Marie was seven, her parents' marriage was annulled.
-Custody of Marie and her younger sister, Alix, was awarded to their father, since they were at that time the only heirs to the French throne.
-Both Louis and Eleanor remarried quickly; Eleanor married King Henry II and became Queen of England.
-Louis remarried first Constance of Castile (d.
-1160) and then Adele of Champagne on 13 November 1160.
-Marie had numerous half-siblings on both her mother's and father's side, including the eventual kings Philip II of France and John and Richard I of England.
+Marie's birth was hailed as a "miracle" by Bernard of Clairvaux, an answer to his prayer to bless the marriage between Eleanor of Aquitaine and Louis VII.
+Marie was just two years old when her parents joined the Second Crusade to the Holy Land.
+With the birth of her sister Alice in 1150 instead of the desperately needed son and heir the couple hoped for, the marriage broke down and was annulled on 21 March 1152; Marie was seven and Alice was not yet two.
+Custody of the girls was awarded to their father as they were at that time the only heirs to the French throne.
+Eleanor quickly moved on, marrying Duke Henry II of Normandy on 18 May.
+Louis married Constance of Castile in 1154.
+Just five weeks after Constance died while giving birth to their second child and daughter, he married Adele of Champagne on 13 November 1160, who gave birth to Philip Augustus in 1165.

 Marriage

-In 1153, Marie was betrothed to Henry of Champagne by her father Louis.
+In 1153, Marie was betrothed to Count Henry I of Champagne by her father Louis.
 These betrothals were arranged based on the intervention of Bernard of Clairvaux, as reported in the contemporary chronicle of Radulfus Niger.
 After her betrothal, Marie was sent to live with the Viscountess Elizabeth of Mareuil-sy-Aÿ and then to the abbey of Avenay in Champagne for her Latin-based education.
-In 1159, Marie married Henry I, Count of Champagne.
+In 1159, Marie married the count of Champagne.